 No filters or facets will be available on the Hierarchy browse page.
 On the archival description view page, a link back to the Hierarchy browse page will be provided when the setting is enabled.

-#6 Updated by Mike Cantelon about 1 year ago
+#6 Updated by Mike Cantelon over 1 year ago

 - Status changed from Feedback to QA/Review